ixdkmart/tm-assistant_doc-parse/processing/01-backup-source/DR Loadfill Adhoc Replenishment User Guide 20250623 v1.0.md

 - Equipment completed time:
   * C1: Completed in 14 mins
   * C2: Completed in 15 mins
-- Equipment status: Shows "Done" when completed, "In progress" while active
+- Equipment status: Shows "In progress" or "Done"
-- Type in equipment barcode: Input field at top of screen
+- Type in equipment barcode: Input field available
 - Timer will display 0 min when no cage is in progress
-- All completed equipment types are shown with status
+- All completed equipment types are shown
+- Navigation buttons at bottom of screen

 Version: v3.5